mattermost/matterbuild/doc/adr/0001-gitlab-pipeline-trigger.md

 We will have dynamic configuration and pipeline definitions.
 Since triggering pipelines will be done via REST api, it is possible to have generic code.
 Requirements:

-1. We should not allow every pipeline to be triggered from users.
-2. Every pipeline should have different token and different set of allowed users.
+1. Every pipeline should have different set of allowed users.
+2. Every pipeline should have different token.
 3. Configuration shall support hard-coded and user-defined pipeline variables.
+4. For boolean variables system should support flag style arguments (--enable_flag)

 ### Matterbuild Pipeline Configuration